axelarnetwork/arcs/ARCs/ARC-12.md

 - Triggers a full CosmWasm sub-message execution (serialization, context init/teardown, storage I/O).
 - Is metered independently, so cost scales with the number of verifiers.
-- Increases failure surface and reduces atomicity (partial updates possible).

-A single batched call removes redundant overhead and enforces all-or-nothing state changes.
+A single batched call removes redundant overhead.

 ## Requirements

 ### Functional

 - The Voting Verifier must be able to submit all participation records for a given **(chain_name, event_id)** in a single `RecordParticipationBatch` call.
-- The batch must be processed **atomically**; any invalid record causes **revert** of the entire transaction.
 - The legacy `RecordParticipation` (single submission) remains available and uses the same internal validation logic.

 ### Validation